 Our jurisdiction is narrow.
 Ridgefield Park Ed.
 Ass’n v.
 Ridgefield Park Bd. of Ed., 78 N.J.
 144, 154 (1978), states:

 First, it must be determined whether the particular item in dispute is controlled by a specific statute or regulation.
 If it is, the parties may not include any inconsistent term in their agreement.
 [State v.
-State Supervisory Employees Ass’n.
-78 N.J.
+State Supervisory Employees Ass’n, 78 N.J.
 54, 81 (1978).]
-If an item is not mandated by statute or regulation but is within the general discretionary powers of a public employer, the next step is to determine whether it is a term and condition of employment as we have defined that phrase.
-An item that intimately and directly affects the work and welfare of police and fire fighters, like any other public employees, and on which negotiated agreement would not significantly interfere with the exercise of inherent or express management prerogatives is mandatorily negotiable.
-In a case involving police and fire fighters, if an item is not mandatorily negotiable, one last determination must be made.
+If an item is not mandated by statute or regulation but is within the general discretionary powers of a public employer, the next step is to determine whether it is a term or condition of employment as we have defined that phrase.
+An item that intimately and directly affects the work and welfare of police and firefighters, like any other public employees, and on which negotiated agreement would not significantly interfere with the exercise of inherent or express management prerogatives is mandatorily negotiable.
+In a case involving police and firefighters, if an item is not mandatorily negotiable, one last determination must be made.
 If it places substantial limitations on government’s policymaking powers, the item must always remain within managerial prerogatives and cannot be bargained away.
 However, if these governmental powers remain essentially unfettered by agreement on that item, then it is permissively negotiable.
-[Id. at 92-93; citations omitted]
+[87 N.J. at 92-93; citations omitted]

-Arbitration will be permitted if the subject of the dispute is mandatorily or permissively negotiable.
+Arbitration of grievances is permitted if the subject of the dispute is mandatorily or permissively negotiable.
 See Middletown Tp., P.E.R.C.
-No. 82-90, 8 NJPER 227 (113095 1982), aff’d NJPER Supp.2d 130 (P.111 App.
+No. 82-90, 8 NJPER 227 (P. 13095 1982), aff’d NJPER Supp.2d 130 (P. 111 App.
 Div.
 1983).
 Paterson bars arbitration only if the agreement alleged is preempted or would substantially limit government’s policymaking powers.

-The request of the City of Newark for a restraint of binding arbitration is granted.
+The request of the State of New Jersey (Division of State Police) for a restraint of binding arbitration is granted.